commonsguy/cwac-saferoom/README.markdown

 ## Version

-This is version v0.4.4 of this module, meaning that it is slowly gaining steam.
+This is version v0.5.0 of this module

-(note: no actual steam is used in this library)

 ## Demo